Psychology Maziwisa

-Psychology Maziwisa (born 1 March 1983) is a Zimbabwean lawyer and politician.
+Psychology Maziwisa (born 1 March 1989) is a Zimbabwean lawyer and politician.

 Early and personal life

-Maziwisa was born on 1 March 1983 in Mutare, Zimbabwe’s third largest city.
+Maziwisa was born on 1 March 1983 in Mutare, Zimbabwe’s third-largest city.
 Son of a schoolteacher, William Chatambudza Maziwisa and his wife Sarah Guku, Maziwisa moved to Inyati Mine with his parents where he began his primary education at Chiropa Primary School.
-At the age of eight, he was known for eloquently reciting long-worded poems that were prepared for him by his father.
+At the age of eight, he was known for eloquently reciting lengthy poems prepared for him by his father.

-In 1994 Maziwisa would move to Chitungwiza where he attended grade 6 at Seke 6 Primary School and later did part of his secondary schooling at Seke Mhuriimwe High School.
-His father would soon resign from work due to poor health and in 1999 Maziwisa was accepted at St Joseph's House for Boys, a Home for orphans and destitute children.
+In 1994, Maziwisa moved to Chitungwiza where he attended Grade 6 at Seke 6 Primary School and later did part of his secondary schooling at Seke Mhuriimwe High School.
+His father soon resign from work due to poor health and in 1999 Maziwisa was accepted at St Joseph's House for Boys, a home for orphans and destitute children.

-Whilst there, Maziwisa attended Ellis Robins High School, initially through the help of St Joseph's, and later on through the assistance of renowned late cricket journalist Peter Roebuck.
+Whilst there, Maziwisa attended Ellis Robins High School, initially through the help of St Joseph's, and later on through the assistance of the late, renowned cricket journalist Peter Roebuck.
 Maziwisa won a series of national awards including scoring a first class in Public Speaking and News Reading.
 He completed his A-Levels at Ellis Robins High in 2002.

 Tertiary education

 Maziwisa has a master's degree in International Relations from the University of Zimbabwe.
 Maziwisa also read Law at the University of KwaZulu Natal (UKZN).
-He was known amongst his peers as having a passion for politics and would soon start his own political organization within the university called Principled African Students Organization (PASO).
+He was known amongst his peers as having a passion for politics and would soon start his own political organization within the university called the Principled African Students Organization (PASO).
 PASO contested in the Student Representative Council (SRC) elections and won 2 out of 10 seats.
 Maziwisa was elected as the Deputy SRC President.

 He graduated in April 2008 and was offered a post as a candidate attorney at Tomlinson Mnguni James Attorneys (TMJ), one of the leading law firms in Pietermaritzburg.